What is Post Natal Depression?

 - Don’t blame yourself or anyone else for how you are feeling.
 It is nobody’s fault.
 Especially not your own.
 No one wants to be depressed or watch someone they care about experience it.

 - Don’t use alcohol or drugs.
-They are not only bad for your physical health and the safety of your baby, they are likely to make your depression far worse.
+They are not only bad for your physical health and the safety of your baby, but they are also likely to make your depression far worse.

 A final note here – DO NOT BE AFRAID THAT SAYING SOMETHING WILL MEAN THEY TAKE YOUR BABY AWAY FROM YOU.
 THE BEST PERSON TO TAKE CARE OF YOUR BABY IS YOU AND EVERYONE RECOGNISES THIS.
 THE WORST CASE SCENARIO OF A HOSPITAL ADMISSION WOULD BE ONTO A MOTHER AND BABY WARD.